akifkomurcu/Graduate-blog-system/README.md

 to make it work:

-install the sqllocaldb 2019 and dotnet sdk
+install the sqllocaldb 2019 and dotnet sdk(v5.0.403)

 then: